What is Productivity?

 <Leslie> Eh?

 <Bob> Efficiency has nothing to do with whether the output of the stream has any worth.
-I can produce a worthless product with low waste … in other words very efficiently.
+I can produce a worthless product very efficiently.
 And what if we have the situation where the output of my process is actually harmful.
 The more efficiently I use my resources the more harm I will cause from a fixed amount of resource … and in that situation it is actually safer to have an inefficient process!

 <Bob> Yup.
 Get the safety, flow and quality perspectives of the design in synergy and productivity will sky-rocket.
-It is called a Fit-4-Purpose design.
+It is called a Fit-4-Purpose design that creates a Value-4-Money product or service

 Measure and Matter